gao-hongnan/gaohn-galaxy/galaxy/probability_theory/03_discrete_random_variables/bernoulli/0308_bernoulli_distribution_concept.md

 Recall in {prf:ref}`def_variance` that the variance is basically how much the data deviates from the mean.

 If the coin is biased at $p=1$, then the variance is $0$ because the coin always lands on heads.
 The intuition is that the coin is "deterministic", and hence there is no variance at all.
 If the coin is biased at $p=0.9$, then there is a little variance, because the coin will consistently land on heads
 $90\%$ of the time.
 If the coin is biased at $p=0.5$, then there is a lot of variance, because the coin is fair and has a 50-50 chance of landing on heads or tails.
 Though fair, the variance is maximum here.

-## Further Readings
+## References and Further Readings

 - Chan, Stanley H. "Chapter 3.5.1.
 Bernoulli random variable."
 In Introduction to Probability for Data Science, 137-142.
 Ann Arbor, Michigan: Michigan Publishing Services, 2021.